seymagunduz/Cities/README.md

 ## Technologies
 * Android SDK: The application is developed for the Android platform.
 * RecyclerView: Used for dynamically listing data.
-* Java/Kotlin: The primary programming language used for the application.
+* Kotlin: The primary programming language used for the application.